xpack/web-doxygen/website/docs/manual/pages/markdown.md

 ### Code Spans Limits {#mddox_code_spans}

-<p>Note that unlike standard Markdown, Doxygen leaves the following untouched.</p>
+Note that unlike standard Markdown, Doxygen leaves the following untouched.

 <pre><code>A `cool' word in a `nice' sentence.
 </code></pre>

-<p>In other words; a single quote cancels the special treatment of a code span wrapped in a pair of backtick characters.
-This extra restriction was added for backward compatibility reasons.</p>
+In other words; a single quote cancels the special treatment of a code span wrapped in a pair of backtick characters.
+This extra restriction was added for backward compatibility reasons.

-<p>In case you want to have single quotes inside a code span, don't use one backtick but two backticks around the code span.</p>
+In case you want to have single quotes inside a code span, don't use one backtick but two backticks around the code span.

 ### Lists Extensions {#mddox_lists}

-<p>With Markdown two lists separated by an empty line are joined together into a single list which can be rather unexpected and many people consider it to be a bug.
-Doxygen, however, will make two separate lists as you would expect.</p>
+With Markdown two lists separated by an empty line are joined together into a single list which can be rather unexpected and many people consider it to be a bug.
+Doxygen, however, will make two separate lists as you would expect.

-<p>Example:</p>
+Example:

 <pre><code>- Item1 of list 1